 Why does my computer keep booting to the BitLocker recovery screen?
-How to fix the BitLocker boot loop error?
-This post will respectively explain how to fix the BitLocker boot loop error with and without the BitLocker recovery key.
+How to fix the BitLocker loop Windows 11/10 error?
+This post will explain how to fix the BitLocker boot loop error with and without the BitLocker recovery key.

 Does the laptop keep looping on the BitLocker recovery screen?
 Why does my computer keep booting to the Bitlocker Recovery screen?
 How to disable BitLocker while booting?
 Do not worry.
 This post is the right place for you.
-EaseUS explores several solutions from real user cases on Reddit and the Spiceworks Community.
+EaseUS explores several solutions from real user cases on Reddit, Microsoft Learn, and the Spiceworks Community.

-First, let's learn the possible causes that lead into the loop of BitLocker.
+First, let's learn the possible causes that lead to the loop of BitLocker.

-Some users have reported in forum threads that every time they start Windows 11, 10, 8, or 7, the computer asks them to enter the BitLocker recovery key.
+Some users have reported in forum threads that every time they start Windows 11, 10, 8, or 7, the computer asks them to enter the BitLocker recovery key and falls into a BitLocker recovery key loop.
 So, what causes this error?
 BitLocker encrypts your partition to prevent unauthorized access, and it asks for a recovery key when it detects certain conditions that may indicate a potential security risk.
 So, when you make some partition adjustments, you are prompted to enter the BitLocker Recovery Key.
 Here are the most common reasons why your computer might ask for the BitLocker Recovery Key:

 These are the reasons that may cause the BitLocker Recovery Key Screen loop.
 Please share this post to make more people aware of them.